How to Improve Health and Safety in the Workplace?

 Adequate Employee Training.

-Equip employees with the resources and reminders to know they’re performing their jobs safely.
-Particularly in settings where workplace injuries are more common, ensure employees have comprehensive safety training.
+Equip employees with the resources and reminders to know they’re performing their jobs safely, and implement an employee training plan to ensure that all bases are covered.
+This particularly applies in settings where workplace injuries are more common, so you must ensure employees have comprehensive safety training.
 They need to know the ins and outs of how to do their job without putting themselves or others at risk.

 You should also train employees to use good posture.
 Injuries occur not only with hazards but through wear and tear on the body.
 Physical work relies on knowing how to hold the body up, how to lift things properly, and how to minimize the work your body goes through.
 Furthermore, if you’re working at a desk, you should still focus on maintaining an ergonomic posture.